athulsasi/MagicSquare_using_CPointers/README.md

 => Rudimentary tests have been successfully performed.

-=> Test values are hard coded in the main() method at the end of this file.
+=> Test values are hard coded in the main() method & the test result is displayed on the console.